dagnall53/WiRocS/README.md

 ===Version History===

+V29

+Fixed issue that truncated scrolling on some messages

 V28

 Added small delay in some OLED display status task (Should allow the processor to do other tasks, like Audio more frequently.)